Running Corporate Technology: Smart vs Traditional

 To summarise, if you build an institution with “padded walls” you would expect a certain type of individual to be comfortable living there.
 Similarly, if you build a corporate that does not reflect it’s customer, if the roles of the leaders of this organisation are so generic it’s not clear what sits where and who does what, if layering your successful teams is culturally acceptable – then the staff working in this organisation will typically be staff that don’t care about details like the customer and being successful.
 This, I would argue, is not a long term game plan.

-One thought on “Running Corporate Technology: Smart vs Traditional”
+2 thoughts on “Running Corporate Technology: Smart vs Traditional”

 Leave a Reply